Construction of the Turtle Creek Pump Station begins

 The building is abandoned

 The City of Dallas awards the lease to a group of Dallas arts supporters led by Jo Kurth Jagoda.
 Formed as the Turtle Creek Center for the Arts, the group includes the Greater Dallas Youth Orchestra and the Shakespeare Festival of Dallas.
-Founding board of directors: Jo Kurth Jagoda, Sam J. Dealey,
+Founding board of directors: Jo Kurth Jagoda, Sam J. Dealey, and

 Named American Water Landmark